SrijanDas/Token-Farm/README.md

 # Token-Farm

 Token Farm is a defi app where you can deposit mock Dai tokens and earn rewards.

 ![App Screenshot](./homepage.png)

 ## Tech Stack

-**Frontend:** HTML, CSS, React, Bootstrap
+**Frontend:** React, Bootstrap

 **Backend:** Solidity

 ## Run Locally